What We Do

 - Preparation of brain slice cultures for physiological recording

-- Training on vibratomes, cryostats, and more
+- Training on vibratomes, cryostats, tissue dissection, and histological techniques

 - Expansion microscopy sample preparation and imaging